ChangdeDu/LLMs_core_dimensions/README.md

 cd data_collecting
 ```

-The code used for data collecting is given.
+The code used for odd-one-out data collecting is given.
 But you can skip this step and download the data we collected directly from [OSF](https://osf.io/qn5uv/).

 ### Learning Interpretable Embeddings